wultra/powerauth-server/docs/PowerAuth-Server-0.22.0.md

 For more details about installation of the library see [Installing Bouncy Castle](./Installing-Bouncy-Castle.md).

 **Warning: PowerAuth Server requires Bouncy Castle version 1.61, do not use PowerAuth server with older versions of Bouncy Castle library.**

+## Java 11 Support

+Java 11 no longer supports installing Bouncy Castle using library extension mechanism.
+PowerAuth no longer contains the Bouncy Castle library in war files to avoid classloader issues in some web containers (e.g. Tomcat).

+The Bouncy Castle provider needs to be installed using mechanism supported by the web container.
+See the [Installing Bouncy Castle](./Installing-Bouncy-Castle.md#installing-on-java-11) chapter in documentation.

 ### Tomcat on Java 11

 We have tested PowerAuth on Tomcat `9.0.16` with Java 11, so please use this version or higher.
 Older versions of Tomcat may not work properly with Java 11.